In this reactjs tutorial, we will discuss how to fix an error, error TS1192: Module has no default export.

 export default class CRUDReact extends React.Component<IHelloWorldProps, IStates> {

-The other way, you can also modify the code like below:
+The other way you can also modify the code like the below:

 import { React, Component } from 'react';